 6).
 Test Parking Brake.
 Stop the vehicle, but keep your foot on the brake pedal and gently pull against it to test that braking power is strong enough to hold you in place even when parked with one tire off of a curb or incline; if not, adjust accordingly before proceeding.

 7).
 Test Service Brakes. is a common way to determine if your vehicle's breaks are functioning properly.
 The first step of the process is waiting for normal air pressure on all four tires before releasing the parking brake and moving forward slowly in order to achieve five mph, then applying firm braking with both feet by pressing down on each pedal simultaneously.
 This will help you notice any signs that there may be something wrong with your car such as an unusual pull towards one side, an odd feel, or delayed stopping time.
 Do this regularly so you can make sure everything stays safe!

 At the end of the blog post is a list of instructions for safely operating the vehicle.
 These are important tips and should be read by any person who operates these vehicles.
 Inspecting the air brake system is important to ensure that it operates properly and safely.
-There are many things you should be checking for when inspecting an air brake system, including low-pressure warning signal, spring brakes coming on automatically, rate of pressure buildup in the system, leakage rates from different parts of the system (i.e., parking brake).
+There are many things you should be checking for when inspecting an air brake system, including low-pressure warning signal, spring brakes coming on automatically, rate of pressure buildup in the system, and leakage rates from different parts of the system (i.e., parking brake).